OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 The OpenCDSS project grew out of a recognition that the traditional approach to developing and maintaining CDSS software tools was not sustainable.
-Motivation for change was provided by the economic recession in late 2000s and loss of technical staff at State agencies and consulting companies.
+Motivation for change was provided by loss of technical staff at State agencies and consulting companies.
 Key concerns included:

 1. How will knowledge about CDSS tools be retained?